 John Deere’s heavy-duty radial tires provide supreme traction in any field conditions, keeping productivity running high regardless of the circumstances.
 The 46-in. tall tires have three different size widths of row-crop tires and one size of float tires, all capable of supporting the loaded weight of the sprayer.

-The John Deere 4730 is popular in the used equipment market and for good reason.
-Hopefully this post afforded some valuable insight on its key features.
-If you enjoyed this post or want to read others, feel free to connect with us on Facebook, Twitter or Google+!
+The John Deere 4730 Sprayer is popular in the used equipment market and for good reason.
+We hope this post afforded some valuable insight into its key features.